Dubai Arab American School is located in Al Muhaisnah, The school follows the US curriculum and has a predominantly Emirati student base.

 Dubai Arab American School is mixed gender, but girls and boys are taught separately from Grade 4.
-It follows, as its name suggests, a US curriculum.

 There are currently 1177 plus students at the school, with 89 teachers covering Kindergarten to Grade 12.
 Emiratis make up 4 out 5 of its students.
 Unsurprisingly given the demographics of its students, few speak English as a first language.